 The pectoralis major muscle is a large powerful muscle at the front of the chest.
-It used to rotate the arm inwards.
-Its weak point is at the tendon where it attaches to the arm bone.
+It is used to rotate the arm inwards.
+Its weak point is where the tendon attaches to the arm bone, and a strain or rupture can happen here when it is put under stress when weight training for example.
+Symptoms of this shoulder injury include pain and swelling at the front of the shoulder.

 Symptoms of a pectoralis major strain